yerraballi-suresh-kumar-reddy/Amazon_Bedrock_AgentCore/README.md

 Credits - https://strandsagents.com/latest/documentation/docs/user-guide/deploy/deploy_to_bedrock_agentcore/

+# Launch EC2 – Ubuntu

+- Take higher machine size as docker takes time if the size of the ubuntu is small
-# Launch EC2 – Ubuntu and add IAM role to access services such as Amazon Bedrock, ECS, etc
+- Add IAM role to access services such as Amazon Bedrock, ECS, etc

 # Run these commands